-'Constant Currency Basis' Excludes the impact of foreign currency conversion to GBP when comparing financial results in two different financial periods.
+'Constant Currency Basis' The excluding of the impact of foreign currency conversion to GBP when comparing financial results in two different financial periods.

-'Contingent capital notes (CCNs)' Interest bearing debt securities issued by Barclays PLC or its subsidiaries that are either permanently written off or converted into an equity instrument from the issuer's perspective in the event of Barclays PLC Group's core tier 1 (CT1) or common equity tier 1 (CET1) ratio, as appropriate, falling below a specified level.
+'Contingent capital notes (CCNs)' Interest bearing debt securities issued by Barclays PLC or its subsidiaries that are either permanently written off or converted into an equity instrument from the issuer's perspective in the event of the Group's core tier 1 (CT1) or Common Equity Tier 1 (CET1) ratio, as appropriate, falling below a specified level.